id-Software/DOOM-3-BFG/README.md

 https://discord.gg/Q3E9rUFnnP

 **Q**: How do I know what code you've changed?
-**A**: Apart from the Git diffs, you can look for `// RB` in the source code.
+**A**: Apart from the Git log diffs, you can look for `// RB` in the source code.
 Many other contributors commented their changes in the same way.
 I enforced the usage of Astyle in this project which also makes it alot easier to compare it against other ports of DOOM-3-BFG.
 Simply format the other ports with Astyle like I do in neo/astyle-code.bat and you can compare the code easily in WinMerge or KDiff3.

 **Q**: How do I open the .resource files?
 **A**: If you install this package you can start the engine, open the console and run exec extract_resources.cfg.
 This will create a basedev/ folder next to your base/ folder with the indidividual files like .mtr materials or .def entity declarations.